|

 Africa, 1 Division of LCIs arrived in Nemours (LCI 35) and 2 Divisions

-for Mostaganem, Algeria and arrived at 1840 tied alongside LCI 15.
+for Mostaganem, Algeria arriving at 1840 and tied alongside LCI 15.

 Most likely, this was about the same time that LCI 35 and the other